 We hear of racers being tough-hearted, and many have negative prejudices towards Drag Racing, but we know of nothing behind the scenes.
 I went to Eastern Creek to explore this sport, upheld by an Australian community, connected by love.

 It is December 12th, 2020, there are two women in bright blue bodysuits checking our tickets and telling us to walk down a cement road surrounded by bushes.
 The temperature outside is average but adrenaline from the sound of the tyres screeching and the smell of gasoline makes our cheeks, and our hearts palpitate.
 The Gran Turismo Racer Festival is held every year in December at Sydney Drag Race Track in Eastern Creek, NSW.
-The steward there, William Davey, part of the International hot rod association (IHRA) upon interview explained to me it's for everyone to go get out and to enjoy themselves.
-But upon further investigation I found racers who have created a community all connected through speeding down a 400 meter track the fastest.
+The steward there, William Davey, part of the International Hot Rod Association (IHRA) upon interview explained to me it's for everyone to get out and to enjoy themselves.
+But upon further investigation I found racers who have created a community all connected through speeding down a 400 meter track.
 Today the fastest would be around in 7.2 seconds.
 While most cars are GTRs, there are also some other brands such as the Daihatsu Leyland, and Lamborghinis, but most predominantly Nissan GTRs (R35), and Nissan Skyline GTRs.

 “I don’t know whether they are rewarding or whatever at the end of the day” William tells me.

-This is because this is a community that is based around more than just winning a trophy.
+This is because it's a community based around more than just winning a trophy.
 This is a community built on love for cars.
 This is a gathering where there are families, friends, fathers and sons, boyfriends and girlfriends.
-There are some women here.
-Some to enjoy the race and some to support me to investigate.

 The cars here all are painted in different colours.
 Upon asking, one person explains to me how the owners will paint their cars in their favourite colour, such as bright blue, black, white, and metallic.
 But what keeps the excitement of this sport going is the adrenaline; which is why many spend thousands of dollars on upgrading different components of their cars.